AMSAT-NA/PacSatFSKBoard/NOTES.md

 to work when the rest of the board is powered down, and that's hard to find.

+Figure out how to adjust the PA output power usage.
+Adjusting the Iref resistor is supposed to do that, but some experimenting needs to be done as Qorvo doesn't document how that works.

+Maybe some time needs to be spent looking for a new PA.
+It seems to be fairly efficient, 425ma at 5V 2.125W for 2W of output, that's 94% efficiency.
+I was thinking that since the output on this board doesn't require a linear amplifier you could switch to a class D amplifier, but 94% is going to be had to beat.

 Figure out what inductor to use for the PA power input.
 100nH is pretty big.
 You want something with the smallest series resistance.
 Can you use inductors intended for power supplies, like the